gi-iitk/gi-iitk.github.io/people.md

 description:
 ---

-# Members of GI Laboratory
+# Members of Geoinformatics Laboratory
 The laboratory comprises of 5 faculty members working in diverse areas, 4 technical staff members and more than 50 students (M.Tech and PhD).

 * * *